cyanimation/programming-fundamentals/lessons/1_plan.md

 - who am I?
 - who are you and what do you do in your free time?
 - who has had experience with programming?

 - who knows what a programming language is?
 - explain why I am using Python (and what it is)

-- what exactly will we be learning?
-- where can I find resources?

-## Koding accounts

-- set up
-- workspaces - what are they and how will we use them?
-- what is a text editor
-- what is a terminal?
-- how do I call programs from a terminal and what does that mean?
-- IDLE

------------------------------ TODO ------------------------------------
-create outline for course
-go into more detail about the homework

 ```JavaScript
 function thisFunc(param) {